Scott Gilmore: Career

 Gilmore was a Canadian foreign service officer who began his career in Jakarta.
 From that post he covered the civil war resulting from the Indonesian occupation of East Timor, and later joined the United Nations Transitional Administration in East Timor (UNTAET) peacekeeping mission under Sergio de Mello.
 In that role he became disillusioned with ineffective donor efforts to fight poverty.
 Based on this experience he quit his job as a diplomat in 2004 to launch the non-profit Building Markets. and focus on capitalism instead of aid as a sustainable poverty solution.

 In 2006 Gilmore led a World Bank study to trace spending in peacekeeping missions that revealed only 5% of donor money entered the local economies.
 Based on those findings Gilmore launched a project in Afghanistan to channel international spending through local small businesses.
 This approach was successful and expanded to other countries.
 Building Market's "buy local" policy was officially adopted by NATO, the United States government, and the United Nations.
 In 2013 Gilmore was appointed to by the External Advisory Group overseeing the merger of the Canadian Department of Foreign Affairs and International Trade with the Canadian International Development Agency.
 He had previously been supportive of the merger.

 In 2014, Gilmore began writing a weekly column for the Canadian week national newsmagazine Maclean's.

 Awards and honours

 Gilmore was named as "Transformational Canadian" by The Globe and Mail and a Young Global Leaders by the World Economic Forum.
-In 2009 he was awarded the $765,000 dollar Skoll Prize for Social Entrepreneurship by philanthropist Jeff Skoll.
+In 2009 he was awarded the $765,000 Skoll Prize for Social Entrepreneurship by philanthropist Jeff Skoll.
 The University of Alberta awarded him a Distinguished Alumnus Award in 2013.
 He received a Queen Elizabeth II Diamond Jubilee Medal for professional excellence.